GazeVLM: A Vision-Language Model for Multi-Task Gaze Understanding: Experimentation

 \subsection{GazeVLM Evaluation}

 A comparative analysis against state-of-the-art architectures is shown in Table \ref{tab:results_bmvc}.
 The method \textit{Random} samples gaze predictions from a standard normal distribution, while \textit{Center} assumes predictions at the image center. \textit{Fixed Bias} reflects dataset biases in face position and gaze fixation points.
-GazeVLM demonstrated strong performance on GazeFollow, and significantly surpassed existing methods on VideoAttentionTarget, particularly in Average Precision (AP), indicating superior in/out gaze target classification.
-Furthermore, GazeVLM achieved a new state-of-the-art metric with VideoAttentionTarget for Dist. metric.
-A significant contribution of this work is the model's ability to perform gaze object detection, achieving a competitive mean Average Precision (mAP) metric score of 0.25 on VideoAttentionTarget and 0.23 on GazeFollow datasets.
+GazeVLM achieves state-of-the-art scores accross all metrics on GazeFollow and VideoAttentionTarget datasets.
+A significant contribution of this work is the ability of GazeVLM to perform gaze object detection, achieving a competitive mean Average Precision (mAP) metric score of 0.25 on VideoAttentionTarget and 0.23 on GazeFollow datasets.

-Some example images of user prompts alongside model responses are shown in Fig.\ref{fig:gazevlm_examples}.
-Based on the user input prompt, GazeVLM provides model responses based on the task identified from the user prompt.
-GazeVLM distinguishes itself from many of the prior works with its unified architecture and this contrasts with the prevalent approach of employing auxiliary networks to extract head positions and cropped head images.
-Notably, GazeVLM demonstrates performance comparable to, and in some instances exceeding, specialized gaze networks, despite its ability to address multiple downstream tasks within a single model.
-Traditional specialized gaze networks necessitate the integration of auxiliary networks for practical deployment.
-Conversely, GazeVLM presents itself as a self-contained, stand-alone solution, capable of effectively handling diverse gaze-related downstream tasks without reliance on external components.
+Figure \ref{fig:gazevlm_examples} illustrates GazeVLM's ability to execute diverse tasks based on specific user prompts.
+Unlike traditional gaze estimation frameworks that rely on auxiliary networks for head detection, GazeVLM employs a unified, self-contained architecture that achieves performance comparable to, or exceeding, specialized state-of-the-art models.
+By eliminating the need for external components and auxiliary networks, GazeVLM provides a streamlined, stand-alone solution for multiple gaze-related downstream tasks.